Skip to main content

 Partners in the energy industry

 Collaborations with other players in the energy sector are a key tool for the energy transition journey.
-These are some of our main partnerships:
+Here are some of our main global partnerships and initiatives in which we participate.

 Suppliers